snuhcs-course/swpp-2025-project-team-14/README.md

-# SWPP Team 14 - Iteraion 2 Working Dmo
+# SWPP Team 14 - Iteraion 2 Working Demo

 This repository contains the working demo of iteraion 2.
 The demo demonstrates the backend API implementation of user authorization and journal features, tested in a local Docker-based environment.
 AWS EC2 connection and deployment successfully completed.
-The backend API is now accessible through the EC2 public endpoint(only user authroization feature).
-In android client, user can try sign up new acount and log in feature.
+The backend API is now accessible through the EC2 public endpoint(only user authorization feature).
+In android client, user can try sign up new account and log in feature.

 ---